parlaynu/megadetector-v5-onnx/README.md

 This project explains how to export the [Megadetector V5](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) models to ONNX format, and provides some tools to easily run inference using the ONNX model.

-The two main reasons I had for doing this were:
+The two main reasons I had for doing this:

 * easier to run on a edge devices - fewer dependencies
 * support for a wider range of devices - via the OpenVINO execution provider